zhaisf/zhaisf.github.io/_pages/about.md

 <sub> My research mainly focuses on Trustworthy AI, especially backdoor attacks/defenses and adversarial attacks. **Recently, I focus more on the vulnerability and privacy issues of Text-to-Image Models and large Language Models**.
 Feel free to drop me an email if you are interested in our work, and I am always willing to work together on interesting projects with external collaborators.

-<sub> <font color='red'>I am actively seeking for a postdoc / full-time researcher position starting in the fall of 2025.
+<sub> <font color='red'>I am actively seeking for a postdoc / full-time researcher position starting in the fall/winter of 2025.
 Please feel free to contact me at shengfang.zhai AT gmail.com.</font>

 ### News!